r-owen/base_loom_server/docs/weaving.md

         **The physical REVERSE button on the dobby head is ignored.**

     * **Loom**: press the physical REVERSE button on the dobby head to change direction.
-        **Warning: the displayed direction does not update until you command the next pick!**
+        **The displayed direction does not update until you command the next pick!**
         This is because Toika looms only report direction when requesting a pick.

 * For other looms, see the loom-specific documentation with the software package.